Building an ideal team is one of the most complex but also one of the most rewarding and advantageous responsibility of a leader.

 - Maintain trust overtime and create unanimity.

-- Consistently tell the truth to their followers, be comfortable with it and practise integrity.
+- Consistently tell the truth to their followers, be comfortable with it and practice integrity.

 - Value openness, empower those who tell the truth and must not reward those who do otherwise.